LLNL/sundials/doc/arkode/guide/source/Usage/MRIStep/Skeleton.rst

 #.
 Create an inner stepper object to solve the fast (inner) IVP

-   * If using ERKStep, ARKStep, or MRIStep as the fast (inner) integrator, create the solver object with :c:func:`ERKStepCreate`,  :c:func:`ARKStepCreate`, or :c:func:`MRIStepCreate`, and configure the integrator as desired for evolving the fast time scale.
-See sections :numref:`ARKODE.Usage.Skeleton`, :numref:`ARKODE.Usage.OptionalInputs`, :numref:`ARKODE.Usage.ERKStep.OptionalInputs`, :numref:`ARKODE.Usage.ARKStep.OptionalInputs`, and :numref:`ARKODE.Usage.MRIStep.OptionalInputs` for details on configuring these integrators.
+   * If using an ARKODE stepper module for the fast integrator, create and configure the stepper as normal following the steps detailed in the section for the desired stepper.

      Once the ARKODE stepper object is setup, create an ``MRIStepInnerStepper`` object with :c:func:`ARKodeCreateMRIStepInnerStepper`.